 When you sign in, you open to the DASHBOARD page.

 While you have been/are waiting for results you want to take care of business and set up information about your ancestors, if known, including any family tree.
 You will want to see also the blog I have on privacy and settings for sharing, but you must make sure your settings are turned onto “share with matches” or you won’t see anything when the results come in.
 On the privacy and sharing page(s) you will see the share-tree settings (and why on earth they call anything public, I still do not know, because the databases are not public).
 At least make sure you will be sharing with “MY MATCHES” on on the settings for your tree.
 And on each setting, be sure to click save.
 In the profile information there is info about earliest known ancestor, so be sure to fill in that and anything else you want to share.

 You will also want to add a tree and ancestral surnames so the DNA for genealogy tools can be realized.

 I suggest not adding a tree with all the names you have collected; this only muddles the results when you include all the in-laws and extended family, and ancestors too far back in time to produce meaningful autosomal matches.
+Add all the known family who could be biologically related.
 The Family Finder is autosomal DNA, and this DNA test reads a limited number of generations magnificently.
 TMI (too much information) is to be avoided in setting up your page for DNA for genealogy.